 The Bar Staff handles the most precious and vital part of your menu: the drinks!
 People in this department should be fully aware of the type of drinks they serve, be it a cocktail or mocktail.
 Your bartenders can create a different kind of experience for your customers and add a fun element to the whole environment of your restaurant.
 It is thus essential to have a separate department set for the Bar staff in your human resource plan for your restaurant.
 The number of employees in this department is entirely dependent upon the size of the restaurant.
 Human resources thereby become an integral part of the food industry.

 5. Delivery Staff

 Your Delivery Staff is as vital as floor staff, as these employees take your restaurant brand out on the roads and to the homes of the customers.
 They are the representatives of your brand and must be trained properly.
 Also, for delivery staff, restaurant owners should be extra cautious about their driving licenses and background verification.

-Every person working for your restaurant is an integral part of the organization and is an integral part of the human resource structure for restaurants.
+Every person working for your restaurant is an integral part of the organization and is an integral part of the human resource for food industry.
 It is essential to take care while hiring someone, train them right, and keep them happy to retain them.
 Learn how to keep your restaurant staff happy and motivated here.